An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland

+Our measurement of radio-frequency attenuation length at Summit Station is 25\% longer than the comparison that we can make to the previously measured South Pole attenuation length~\citep{ara}, after accounting for the difference in temperature profiles between the South Pole and Summit Station and assuming the relationship between attenuation length and temperature as described above and from~\cite{bogorodsky}.
+This is not meant to be an exact prediction, but rather a comparison of the ice after removing obvious differences such as temperature and depth.
+Our measurement is also consistent with recent radar measurements of attenuation length at 195~MHz across the Greenland Ice Sheet, including near Summit Station~\citep{macgregor}.

 The Summit Station site is an appealing choice to host a detector for UHE neutrinos.
 The site sits on top of the deepest part of the roughly 3~km deep Greenland ice sheet, providing a huge detection volume.
 The radio attenuation length of the ice is comparable to sites in the Antarctic.
 The development of a northern site for UHE neutrino detection will allow for different sky coverage compared to developing Antarctic arrays~\citep{ara,arianna}.
-The Summit Station site is the most promising northern site for radio detection of UHE neutrinos.